dnsimple/dnsimple-support/content/articles/spf-record.markdown

 - `modifier` terms follow a `key=value` pattern
 - A `modifier` key can be any valid text excluding the whitespace character
 - A `modifier` value is expected to be a domain name

-## Normalization

-Our system will normalize SPF records as explained in the [TXT record normalization section](/articles/txt-record/#normalization).